WordPress Security matters?

 WordPress comes up with regular updates, by adding many bug fixes.
 A WordPress user should upgrade it frequently, whenever it notifies.

 Many frequently updated security features can secure your WordPress website.
-SThese updates can only strengthen the WordPress security process to the further level.
+SThese updates can only strengthen the WordPress security process to a further level.

 Remove WP version

 As we have already talked about the WordPress updates.
 Now it also makes sense, that you should hide your WordPress version to the hackers.

 Wondering how they can see the WordPress version which you are using as you have the login credentials?

 It’s easy for the hackers to check the WordPress version by the source page.
 They just need to